Universal language: Early modern history

 In the 18th century, some rationalist natural philosophers sought to recover a supposed Edenic language.
 It was assumed that education inevitably took people away from an innate state of goodness they possessed, and therefore there was an attempt to see what language a human child brought up in utter silence would speak.
 This was assumed to be the Edenic tongue, or at least the lapsarian tongue.

 Others attempted to find a common linguistic ancestor to all tongues; there were, therefore, multiple attempts to relate esoteric languages to Hebrew (e.g. Basque and Irish), as well as the beginnings of comparative linguistics.

 Modern history

-At the end of the 19th century, there was a large profusion of constructed languages intended as genuine, spoken language.
-There were created languages which do not belong to any country and can be learned by everyone.
-Among these are Esperanto, Ido, and Interlingua.
-At that time, those ideas were readily accepted.
-With the advent of World Wars and the Cold War, these successes were buried.